“The juice ain’t worth the squeeze if the juice don’t look like this.” — Lizzo

 Q: If you have dry skin, does pushing the powder in making you look drier?

 If you prep the skin right and make sure that you are hydrated, it should be okay.
 It is all in the skincare.

 Q: Are there any makeup mistakes people commonly make?

 I am rooting for anyone who tries.
 I think makeup is one of those things that there is really not a wrong or right thing.
 I would say the biggest mistake is not trying at all.

 Q: With so much creative freedom and such high-profile clients, do you ever feel anxious or stressed?

-There is always [an] eye on you and there is always this expectation of, “What are they going to do next?” or “I can’t wait to see the next look”.
-While that definitely creates an excitement, it also creates a bit of pressure.
-I am just focused at what I am doing at that time and what is organic to us.
+There is always [an] eye on you and there is always this expectation of, “What are they going to do next?” or “I can’t wait to see the next look.”
+While that definitely creates excitement, it also creates a bit of pressure.
+I am just focused on what I am doing at that time and what is organic to us.
 I try to let the art speak for itself.

 We only recommend products we have independently researched, tested and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.